Frequently Asked Questions-

 2. Are your services covered by my insurance?

-Manual osteopathic therapy treatments are covered by over 20 major insurance companies in Canada.
+Manual Osteopathic Therapy treatments are covered by over 20 major insurance companies in Canada.
 However, coverage depends on your specific plan.
 Clients should confirm directly with their insurance providers to ensure coverage for treatments from practitioners registered with the Canadian Massage and Manual Osteopathic Therapists Association (CMMOTA).

 • Alberta Blue Cross